erdos-research/OmniOpen/CONTRIBUTING.md

 # Contributing to the OmniOpen Initiative

 ## Adding a Project to the OmniOpen Certified List
-To add a project to the [README](./README.md)'s OmniOpen Certified Projects list, please submit an issue under the tag `Certification`.
+To add a project to the [README](./README.md)'s OmniOpen Certified Projects list, please submit an issue under the label `Certification`.

 ## Altering the OmniOpen Initiative's Language
 To contribute to the OmniOpen Initiative itself, please either submit a pull request or email us at <null@concurren.studio>.